Peggy Cabral: Early life and family

-TV and political career
+Political career

-En la televisión dominicana ha sido presentadora del programa Conversando con Peggy Cabral, en el que ha entrevistado a destacadas figuras como Hugo Chávez, Benazir Bhutto, Mahmoud Abbas, Fidel Castro, y Michel Martelly.

 She was the Dominican Revolutionary Party candidate for the senate seat of the San Cristóbal province to the congressional elections in 2010, she got 41.07% of the votes, being defeated by the incumbent Tommy Galán.

 In August 2013, she was designated acting president of the Dominican Revolutionary Party.

 In late 2015, Cabral was appointed Dominican Republic ambassador to Italy.

 Awards and honours

 She has received several awards throughout her life, including: